Mukesh02-tech/Mukesh02-tech/README.md

 # Hi, I'm Mukesh 👋

-I'm a Final Year Electronics and Communication Engineering student with a strong interest in Embedded Systems, Industrial Automation, IoT, and Intelligent Hardware Design.
+I'm a Final Year Electronics and Communication Engineering student with a strong interest in Embedded Systems, Industrial Automation, VLSI, IoT, and Intelligent Hardware Design.

 I enjoy developing embedded solutions that integrate hardware, firmware, and communication technologies to solve real-world engineering challenges.